zio/zio/docs/howto/interop/with-cats-effect.md

 }
 ```

+This package also contains utilities to support `zio.NonEmptyChunk` interoperability with Cats Core module.

 ## FS2 Streams

 By importing `zio.stream.interop.fs2z._` int to our application, the `fs2.Stream#toZStream` extension method converts a `fs2.Stream` to `ZStream`: